resk10/abrp_link/README.md

-# ABRP Link for BYD Seal (and other models, as long as they are supported by pyBYD, in which case you need to adjusst the Entity names)
+# ABRP Link for BYD Seal
+## (and other models, as long as they are supported by pyBYD, in which case you need to adjust the Entity names)
 A standalone Home Assistant integration that bridges your BYD Seal's telemetry (SOC, GPS, Odometer) to **A Better Routeplanner (ABRP)**.

 ## Why this exists?